-A rapid economic growth in the ASEAN region has created serious environmental and social problems, ranging from water degradation, improper waste management, to traffic congestion and deforestation.
+Rapid economic growth in the ASEAN region has created serious environmental and social problems, ranging from water degradation and improper waste management, to traffic congestion and deforestation.

-"Environmental Innovator Program - Cultivating Environmental Leaders across ASEAN Region -" is a new program at GSGES, which strengthen research and educational capacity through intensive intellectual exchanges with 11 partner universities in ASEAN region.
-It aims to cultivate environmental innovators who perform a leadership with a deep understanding of ASEAN cultures and high communication skills to tackle with the global environmental challenges.
+The Environmental Innovator Program - Cultivating Environmental Leaders across ASEAN Region is a new program at GSGES, which strengthen research and educational capacity through intensive intellectual exchanges with 11 partner universities in ASEAN region.
+It aims to cultivate environmental innovators who will take on a leadership roles with a deep understanding of Asian cultures and advanced communication skills to tackle global environmental challenges.

-One of the biggest aspects of this program is to launch double-degree programs with Mahidol University (Thailand) and Bogor Agricultural University (Indonesia).
-Students research Global Environmental Studies at GSGES (earn a master degree in Global Environmental Studies) with a multi-disciplinary perspective, and engage in specific discipline at a partner university, such as environmental engineering and agriculture.
-EIP program offers a unique opportunity to study not only a specific discipline but also multi-disciplinary environmental studies at the same time.
+One of the major components of this program are two newly launched double-degree programs with Mahidol University (Thailand) and Bogor Agricultural University (Indonesia).
+Students enrolled in these programs will research Global Environmental Studies at GSGES (earning a master's degree in Global Environmental Studies) with a multi-disciplinary perspective, and will also study a specific discipline at a partner university, such as environmental engineering or agriculture, for their second master's degree.
+The EIP program provides a unique opportunity to study not only a specific discipline but also multi-disciplinary environmental studies at the same time.